 What You Can Do With WhatsApp Video Calls

-WhatsApp’s video calls are a part of the existing voice calls feature.
+WhatsApp video calls are part of the existing voice calls feature.
 Placing a video call is pretty simple.
-You choose the contact you want to talk to, tap the phone icon next to their name, and choose “Video Call” from the dialog that pops up.
-Here’s a quick demonstration:
+Tap the contact you want to talk to, and tap the video camera icon next to their name.

-The other person can answer or reject the call.
+The other person can answer the call (swipe up the blue button), reject the call (swipe up the red phone button), or reject the call and send a text instead (swipe up the message button).
 If they answer, you’re ready to go.

-By default, it uses the front-facing camera of your phone.
-This doesn’t include the front-facing “flash” which is one of WhatsApp’s new features you should know about.
+By default, WhatsApp video calls use the front-facing camera of your phone.
 However, you can switch this to the rear camera at any point with a tap on the screen.
 It’s seamless and just works.

 You can also mute the microphone, so the other person can see you but not hear you.
 To mute the audio from the speakers, use your phone’s volume buttons.

 Whenever you make a video call, WhatsApp does not assume any internet speed.
-So it will calculate your speed each tie, and adjust the video quality accordingly.
-This makes a remarkable difference in how good the video looks.
+So it will calculate your speed each time, and adjust the video quality accordingly.
+This makes a remarkable difference to how good the video looks.

-One Redditor made a short clip comparing WhatsApp video calls and Apple’s FaceTime.
-WhatsApp looks far better in that battle.
-Watch it for yourself:
+One Redditor made a short video (linked above) comparing WhatsApp video calls with Apple’s FaceTime.
+WhatsApp looks far better in that particular battle.

-We tried WhatsApp Video Calling on 4G, 3G, and 2G networks, and it worked on all three.
-The 2G network’s video quality was poor and pixellated, but it was still smooth enough to know what was happening on screen.
+We tried WhatsApp video calling on 4G, 3G, and 2G networks, and it worked on all three.
+The 2G network’s video quality was poor and pixelated, but it was still smooth enough to know what was happening on screen.
 The lack of lag was refreshing.

 No WhatsApp Web or Desktop Support

-On the other hand, apps like Skype or FaceTime are available on both computers and phones, and can cross-call between the two.
-This might be a big issue for some people.
+On the other hand, apps like Skype or FaceTime are available on both computers and phones, and can make video calls between a computer and a phone.